Optimal feedback control, linear first-order PDE systems, and obstacle problems: Introduction

 Both approaches have advantages and disadvantages.
 This second perspective may seem more appealing for two reasons.
 The first one is that the field we need in order to compute $\bU(t, \by)$ is $\bv(t, \by)$.
 Bearing in mind that what we compute or approximate with the Hamilton-Jacobi-Bellman equation is $v(t, \bx)$, and then we need to approximate its spatial gradient $\nabla v(t, \bx)$, it may look reasonable to deal with a problem which directly furnishes this field $\bv(t, \bx)=\nabla v(t, \bx)$.
 The second reason is more important.
 Both problems (\ref{escalar}), and (\ref{vectorial}), can be treated with the method of characteristics.
 However, this somehow leads us back in both cases to solving the underlying Hamilton ODE system.
 Approximating either $v(t, \bx)$ or $\bv(t, \bx)$ through the characteristic scheme is like computing $\bU(t, \by)$ directly.
 Therefore, from a practical point of view, one would decide that problem (\ref{escalar}) or (\ref{vectorial}) for which numerical methods are better developed, or better known.
 Put it in this way, the second possibility may seem more attractive because of the semi-linear nature of (\ref{vectorial}) versus the fully-nonlinear equation (\ref{escalar}).
 However, (\ref{vectorial}) is a system while (\ref{escalar}) is a single equation.

 The truth is that from a practical viewpoint, either of the two procedures is not easy to implement, even for low dimension $N$, as hyperbolic first-order PDE or systems are delicate, and even more so is its numerical implementation (check \cite{beelertranbanks}).
 In addition, setting up (\ref{escalar}) or (\ref{vectorial}), require to have an explicit form of the hamiltonian $H(\bp, \bx)$ which involves to go through the minimization calculation with respect to the control variable $\bu$.
 Even in simple, academic examples, when a restriction set $\bK$ should be respected, the hamiltonian may be discontinuous so that the mathematical analysis of problems (\ref{escalar}) and (\ref{vectorial}) is far from straightforward.
 These practical difficulties has stirred certain interest in finding other ways to treat and approximate optimal feedback control.
 See \cite{bourfli}, \cite{edgoh}, \cite{rossekflego}.

-In this initial article, we restrict attention to $\Omega=\R^N$ so that there is no explicit restriction on states.
+If all these difficulties could be resolved somehow, there is still the ``curse of dimension" issue which is a major barrier for all approaches including the one we describe here.
+It relates to the fact that differential problems cannot be solved or approximated in space $\R^N$ of high dimension $N$.
+Even dimension $N=3$ is pretty demanding.
+See however \cite{darbonosher}.

 Our motivation is the following. \begin{quote} Since according to Proposition \ref{inicial}, the optimal control $\bu(t)$ for the initial problem can always be represented in the form $\bu(t)=\bU(t, \bx(t))$, it may be worthwhile to look at the initial optimal control problem in the form